twiight/xray_astronomy/README.md

 # Fit the spectra with model
 Query "XspecManual.pdf" for help.

-Fit the spectra with mkcf with absorption.
+Fit the spectra with power-law with absorption.

 Read xspec_abc.txt for detailed.